-Applicable State DOTs and MPOs were required to and collectively established a single PHED target for each applicable urbanized area for the first performance period by May 2018.
-As part of a phased implementation approach, only four-year targets were required for the State DOT's baseline performance period report submitted in October 2018.
-There was no requirement for States to report two-year targets or baseline condition for the first four-year performance period.
+Applicable state DOTs and MPOs were required to and collectively established a single PHED target for each applicable urbanized area for the first performance period by May 2018.
+As part of a phased implementation approach, only four-year targets were required for the state DOT's baseline performance period report submitted in October 2018.
+There was no requirement for states to report two-year targets or baseline condition for the first four-year performance period.
 With the first mid performance period progress report submitted in October 2020, four-year targets could be adjusted, and two-year condition/performance reported as a baseline condition.

 After the state DOTs establish their targets, MPOs have 180 days to adopt a target.
 It should be noted again that this target for the applicable urbanized area must be unified, and applicable DOTs and MPOs should have coordinated and exchanged information with the development of these targets.
+The applicable urban area for the TPB's metropolitan planning area is the Washington DC-MD-VA Urbanized Area (UZA).